Thursday 9 February 2023

 Surviving the peer review process

-- Dr Jason Gurney is a Senior Research Fellow and the Research Portfolio Leader of the Department of Public Health, University of Otago, Wellington.
+- Dr Jason Gurney is an Associate Professor and Director of the Cancer and Chronic Condtions (C3) Research Group within the Department of Public Health, University of Otago, Wellington.
 He has a deep, slightly-peculiar passion for both academic and non-academic writing.